tarof429/stuckathome/golang/README.md

 ### [Packages](#packages)

 Every Go program is made up of packages.
-The package that starts running programs is in package *main*.
+The package that starts running programs is in package *main* and it should have a function called main().

 ```go
 package main